 Set up a product in your online shop with a lower membership rate before a certain date.
 It needs to be something that the club can afford uptake on but also enough of a discount that members are compelled to take action.

-For 2020, Sunbury CC are driving membership renewals online and through their Pitchero app.
-They chose to promote a limited-time offer of paying in instalments.
-There’s lots of strategies.
+Your club might opt to drive membership renewals online and through the Pitchero Club app.
+There are lots of strategies.
 It’s about finding the right fit for your membership.

-Sunbury stress the importance of getting funds in early and also what the club has been up to with a new bar and clubhouse and planned groundwater system earmarked.
+Clubs should stress the importance of getting funds in early and also what you've been up to whether that's a new bar and clubhouse or planned groundwater system earmarked.

 Plaster it on the club’s Facebook, Twitter and Instagram pages, pin a post to your club website homepage, send notifications through your Club App.